shravan20/shravan20/README.md

 <br>

 - 🔭 I’m currently working on MERN Stack
-- 🌱 I’m currently learning UI/UX Principles
+- 🌱 I’m currently fostering experience on DevOps
 - 👯 I’m looking to collaborate on working on new OS projects
 - 📫 How to reach me: shravan@ohmyscript.com
 - ⚡ Fun fact: Brain is forever a nerd